 389 (1 to 9 credits) – Seminar Selected Topics.
 Varied content.
 Offered as need exists and as faculty interests and time permit.
 May be repeated as topics vary.
 Prerequisite: consent of instructor.

 391 (1 to 9 credits) – Individual Project.
 Individual study, research or experience under the supervision of a member of the Department of Psychology faculty.
-Of all credits that a student completes for PSYC 391, 392, 393, and 394, a maximum of three hours from any or all of these courses may count towards the major.
+Of all credits that a student completes for PSYC 391, 392, 393, and 394, a maximum of six hours from any or all of these courses may count towards the major.
 Mandatory Pass/Fail.
 Prerequisite: consent of instructor.

 392 (1 to 9 credits) – Individual Project.
 Individual study, research or experience under the supervision of a member of the Department of Psychology faculty.
 For use in those cases where the faculty member deems a graded course to be appropriate.
-Of all credits that a student completes for PSYC 391, 392, 393, and 394, a maximum of three hours from any or all of these courses may count towards the major.
+Of all credits that a student completes for PSYC 391, 392, 393, and 394, a maximum of six hours from any or all of these courses may count towards the major.
 Prerequisite: consent of instructor.

 393 (1 to 9 credits) – Pre-professional Practicum.
 Directed experience in human services or other activities relevant to psychology at a public or private institution, agency, or organization.
 The experience is on a volunteer basis.
 Enrollment must be approved in advance by the director of undergraduate field placements for the Department of Psychology.
 Mandatory Pass/Fail.
 Prerequisite: consent of instructor.